INTI-CMNB/kibot_variants_arduprog/README.md

 - Support for different normatives
 - Testing purposes

-Currently KiBot can handle which components are soldered, not different values.
+Currently KiBot can handle not only which components are soldered, but also different values.
-Support for different values will be added in the future.
+The support for different values is currently experimental.

-## Implementation
+# Implementation

 To create a variant you must add specific fields to the components in the schematic.
 Currently KiBot supports two methodes: